-If you’ve got parents, grandparents (and in some cases even great-grandparents) from Germany, Italy, Ireland or several other countries, then you may be part of what I call ‘the lucky bloodline club’.
+If you’ve got parents, grandparents (and in some cases even great-grandparents) from Italy, Ireland, or several other European countries, you may be part of what I call ‘the lucky bloodline club’.

 In this article, you’ll learn how to take advantage of this and how to get citizenship by descent as well as a valuable second passport through your ancestry.